Publications

 Japanophile

-Vol. 20 No. 4 Fall 1996 • Story • Received First Prize in the 1996 Japanophile Short Story Contest
+Vol. 20 No. 4, Fall 1996 • Story • First Prize, 1996 Japanophile Short Story Contest

 "Taro"